treygithub/alto-app/README.md

 This is a coding challenge built by Robert J Hunnicutt III

-The tech stack used is HTML CSS JSX REACT.JS JAVASCRIPT, this project was bootstrapped with Create-react-app.
+The tech stack used is HTML CSS JSX REACT.JS react-router-dom JAVASCRIPT, this project was bootstrapped with Create-react-app.
 Built mobile fist select iPhone/6/7/8 plus google chrome Tools phone view for best experience.

 *** Standard Set Up ***
 1) To view this project in your browser simple Fork this repository then clone -